Last Updated: July 8, 2023 by Flora Gibbins

 Small Fish Tanks: 5-10 gallons

-A compact fish tank with sleek design and packed with features.
+A compact fish tank with a sleek design and packed with features.

 Dimension: 17.2 x 10.6 x 6.3 Inch